 General Communication Planning and Evaluation

-Communication Plan for State Oral Health Programs--Goal or Document Specific Template: This ASTDD tool helps you plan communication strategies, timelines, evaluation methods, etc. around a specific goal or document.
+Communication Plan Template for a Goal-Specific Project or Document and Year at a Glance Template This ASTDD tool helps you plan communication strategies, timelines, evaluation methods, etc. around a specific goal or document.

 Oral Health Messaging: How Communications and Policy Can Advance School Oral Health.
 In this webinar, presenters explained why policymakers need to understand the impact of poor oral health before they are able to fully engage or address the issue.
 (November 2017)

 Using Health Literacy Strategies to Connect with Patients about the Importance of Oral Health.
 This is a presentation by Alice Horowitz sponsored by Maine Quality Counts.
 (Dec 2017)